etiennegodin/inat-obs-scorer/README.md

 ```
 [──── Train ────][gap][── Val ──][gap][─── Test ───]
-  ~60%                  ~16%            ~24%
+  ~55%                  ~17%            ~27%
 ```

-A natural positive-rate drift (57% → 52%) from train to val/test is expected and is not a sign of overfitting — it reflects the evolving composition of the iNaturalist community over time.
+Positive rate drifts naturally across splits (train ~41%, val ~32%, test ~28%), reflecting the evolving composition of the iNaturalist community over time and the growing proportion of difficult-taxon observations in more recent data.
+This is expected and is not a sign of overfitting.

+Cross-validation during HP search uses a custom `ExpandingWindowCvSplit` (scikit-learn `BaseCrossValidator` subclass) with equal-chunk expanding windows.

 ---